North Korea Seen Expanding Rocket Launch Facility It Once Promised To Dismantle

 North Korea appears to be expanding a key rocket launch facility it once pledged to dismantle, according to new satellite imagery shared exclusively with NPR.

-Th imagery, taken by commercial company Planet and shared via the Middlebury Institute of International Studies at Monterey, shows new roads under construction at the Sohae Satellite Launching Station.
+The imagery, taken by commercial company Planet and shared via the Middlebury Institute of International Studies at Monterey, shows new roads under construction at the Sohae Satellite Launching Station.

 Sohae has been used in the past by North Korea to conduct satellite launches and test powerful engines for its long-range missiles.
 Parts of the facility were dismantled following a 2018 summit in Singapore between President Trump and North Korean Leader Kim Jong Un.
 Kim promised to fully dismantle the site in the presence of international inspectors if a deal could be reached.